 \section{Conclusion}

 In this paper, we propose Versatile Instructable Motion prior (\emph{VIM}) which learns agile locomotion skills from diverse reference motions with a single motion prior.
-Our results in simulation and in the real world show that our VIM captures both the functionality and the style of locomotion skills from reference motions.
-Our VIM also provides a temporally consistent and compact latent skill space representing different locomotion skills for different downstream tasks.
-With agile locomotion skills in our VIM, complex downstream tasks can be solved efficiently with minimum human effort.
+Our simulation and real-world results show that our VIM captures both the functionality and style of locomotion skills from reference motions.
+Our VIM also provides a temporally consistent and compact latent skill space representing different locomotion skills for high-level tasks.
+With agile locomotion skills in our VIM, complex High-level tasks can be solved efficiently with minimum human effort.